Jeremy Meeks

-Jeremy Ray Meeks (born February 7, 1984) is an American fashion model, actor, and convicted felon.
+Jeremy Ray Meeks (born February 7, 1984) is an American fashion model, actor, and former gang member.
 A former member of the Crips street gang, Meeks was arrested in 2014 during a gang sweep called Operation Ceasefire in Stockton, California.
-Afterward, police posted his mugshot on Facebook, which went viral due to his perceived physical attractiveness.
+Afterward, police posted his mugshot on Facebook, which went viral due to his physical attractiveness.
 He was convicted on federal charges of being a felon in possession of a firearm and grand theft.
 Meeks' mugshot was noticed by modeling agencies and, upon his release from Mendota Federal Correctional Institution in March 2016, he began a modeling career.

 Early life

 Meeks was born in Tacoma, Washington, on February 7, 1984.

 In 2002, Meeks was charged with robbery and corporal injury to a child, assaulting a 16-year-old boy.
 He was sentenced to serve two years in a California prison, during which he admitted to being a member of the North Side Gangster Crips.